DNA-inc/coroutine-dispatchers/README.md

 Besides the top-level runTest, the `coroutines-test` artifact also allows early creation of the `TestScope` so that you can use it to instantiate dependencies when the test framework creates your test instance.

-For this the library provides the [`inc.dna.coroutines.test.TestScope`](dispatchers-test/src/commonMain/kotlin/inc/dna/coroutines/test/TestScope.kt) top-level factory method which ensures that the `TestScope` is
+For this the library provides the [`inc.dna.coroutines.test.TestScope`](dispatchers-test/src/commonMain/kotlin/inc/dna/coroutines/test/TestScope.kt) top-level factory method which ensures that the `TestScope` is instantiated with the right `CoroutineContext` elements.

 ```kotlin
 import inc.dna.coroutines.test.TestScope